Female Choice — Evolutionary sexuality patterns and how they shaped our civilisation

 - No further ovulation occurs until birth or even until the end of nursing, e.g. in mammals.

 The sexual conflict appears in several features, but the main characteristic of the conflict is the difference in male and female sex drive.
-In most species, female interest in sexual activity is restricted to the so-called estrus’s short fertile period.
-So no ovulation, no sex, female sexuality is mainly reproductive.
+In most species, female interest in sexual activity is restricted to the short fertile period, the so-called estrus.
+So no ovulation equals no sex, female sexuality is mainly reproductive.
 The male, however, is interested in sexual encounters almost all the time.
 The time frame in which the females are fertile and ready to mate is so short that males live in a permanent stand-by mode.
 The risk to miss that short time frame would be immense if the males were sex poopers, too.
 So males offer their cheaply produced sperm to every female who might be interested.

 The fact that males of most species are persistently trying to make sexual contact with females and females almost always reject these attempts is no fallacy of the reproduction system — it is the system.